Chicago Public Schools and its union remain far apart in teacher contract talks

 CTU rally highlights union demands

-Thursday’s CTU rally, held at a downtown church, brought together about 200 people, many dressed in bright red CTU shirts and sweatshirts.
+Thursday’s CTU rally, held at a downtown church, drew hundreds of people, many of them dressed in bright red CTU shirts and sweatshirts.
 Audience members at one point rose to their feet, waving signs with some of the union’s biggest demands, such as “A library with a librarian in every school,” and “Smaller Class Sizes.”

 Jenny Carrasco, 17, a senior at Back of the Yards College Prep, sat with friends in a pew holding a sign that said “Green Schools Resilient Communities.”
 Carrasco said a CTU member invited her and other students involved with the Sunrise Movement, an organization focused on addressing climate change.